robblanco/robblanco.github.io/publications.md

   Jérémy Thibault. **ACM Transactions on Programming Languages and Systems**, vol. 43, no. 4, pp. 1-48, December 2021.

-* *Security properties for stack safety*, by Sean Anderson, Leonidas Lampropoulos, Roberto Blanco, Benjamin C. Pierce and Andrew Tolmach.
+* *Security properties for stack safety*, by Sean Noble Anderson, Leonidas Lampropoulos, Roberto Blanco, Benjamin C. Pierce and Andrew Tolmach.
   In **Workshop on Foundations of Computer Security 2021** (FCS 2021).
 Online, 21 June 2021.